Duration: 45 mins each way. Easy, mostly paved or dirt tracks, some steep steps and uneven paths.

 Walk a few yards inland behind the beach to see the remarkable Torre de Sant Josep; it’s a Roman funeral tower, one of only three in the whole of Spain.
 Built for a seriously important Roman citizen from Allon (the Roman name for La Vila), it has just been restored to more or less the way archaeologists think it might have looked in the second century AD (see my blog on the Romans in La Vila here)

-If you’re feeling energetic, you might like to try these other walks around Villajoyosa:
+You might like to try these other walks around Villajoyosa:

 ©Guy Pelham 2017